MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) There is no charge for a query that retrieves its results from cache.

 **Memorize:** `D) There is no charge for a query that retrieves its results from cache.`

-**Quick reason:** There is no charge for a query that retrieves its results from cache.

 <details>
 <summary>Full explanation</summary>